d2l-ai/d2l-en/chapter_hyperparameter_optimization/rs-async.md

 First, we have to define a new objective function such that it now returns the performance back to Syne Tune via the `report(...)` function.

-MS: Are you sure this trainer does not start from scratch (with random weight initializations) in every epoch?
 ```{.python .input  n=34}
 def objective(learning_rate, batch_size, max_epochs):
     from d2l import torch as d2l